What Films and TV Shows Were Filmed in Tonga?

 The truth is not much.
 Unlike its South Pacific neighbours, Tonga is no movie star.
-Nevertheless, Tonga has certainly been the subject of many movies and TV shows, from the tales of a Mormon missionary in Disney’s The Other Side of Heaven to bizarre comedies like Jonah from Tonga.
-While Tonga hasn’t been the inspiration of fictional films, its natural landscapes, wildlife and culture have certainly been interesting subjects for various documentaries.
+Nevertheless, Tonga has certainly been the subject of some movies and TV shows, from wildlife documentaries in the BBC’s Life to bizarre comedies like Tongan Ninja.
+While Tonga hasn’t been the inspiration for fictional films, its natural landscapes, wildlife and culture have certainly been interesting subjects for various documentaries.
 So check out what TV shows and movies have been filmed in Tonga in the list below.

 1. BBC Life (2009)

 The renowned wildlife documentary from the BBC, narrated by David Attenborough, filmed their humpback whale portions of “Life” in Tonga.
 In episode three, Mammals, the seas around Tonga were used for filming the nursery and mating ground of humpback whales.
-The British TV show films a humpback heat-run where a female leads potential suitors on a chase.
+The British TV show films a humpback heat run where a female leads potential suitors on a chase.
 The scene was filmed in Vava’u.
-See where you can see whales in Vava’u here.
+Learn more about having your own whale encounters in The Guide to Whale Swimming in Tonga.

 2. Tongan Ninja (2002)